-- Do not relocate the turtle to a place you think is more suitable.
+- When helping a turtle cross a road, always move them across in the same direction they were already heading, even if they are heading away from an apparent water source.
+Do not relocate the turtle to a place you think is more suitable.
 Simply move them to the other side of the road they are crossing and let them go on their way.
-While moving them to water may seem like the kind thing to do, in reality, it could just make their journey longer and more dangerous as they reroute back to their original destination.
+Moving them in the opposite direction or relocating them altogether can make their journey longer and more dangerous as they will reroute back to their original destination.

 - Never pick a turtle up by their tail as this can cause severe spinal damage.
 You can safely hold a turtle along the back edge of their shell without getting bitten.

 - If you don't feel safe picking the turtle up, you can use a blunt object such as a stick, shovel, ice scraper or other similar item you may already have in your car to push them across the road, or utilize a car mat to put under them and then slide them across the road.
+Large snapping turtles can be a bit intimidating for people to help.
+Check out this video that demonstrates some safe options for moving a snapping turtle off the road.

 - Be sure to wash your hands after handling a turtle.